danintheory/danintheory.github.io/_includes/content.md

 <!-- Semi-orthogonally, I'm interested in applying supersymmetry (SUSY) to early universe cosmology; in other words, studying how inflation is embedded in supergravity (SUGRA).
 The first step is to understand the minimal low-energy degrees of freedom, the [goldstone and goldstino](http://arxiv.org/abs/1504.05958), using the effective field theory of inflation. -->

-## AI and Machine Learning
+## AI

 In 2012, I co-founded [Diffeo](https://diffeo.com/), a startup focused on collaborative machine intelligence.
 As part of [Diffeo Labs](https://diffeo.com/labs/), I also co-organized the [TREC](http://trec.nist.gov/) track [Knowledge Base Acceleration](http://trec-kba.org/).

 At [FAIR](https://research.fb.com/category/facebook-ai-research-fair/), I hope to focus on applying tools from theoretical physics to gain insight into machine learning and artificial intelligence.

 I also organize an online journal club [hep-ai](https://hep-ai.org) for discussions of machine learning and AI papers from a theoretical physicist's perspective.
-Let me know if you're interested in joining!
+Please email me if you're interested in joining!

 <!-- Fully-orthogonally, I'm also interested in machine learning and AI: my team Pokermon entered and won the 2015 and 2016 MIT Pokerbots tournament.
 We used a variant of Counterfactual Regret Minimization (CFR) to train our agent to play two- and three-player pot-limited poker.  -->